Aliases for ADD3 Gene

 GeneCards Summary for ADD3 Gene

-ADD3 (Adducin 3 (Gamma)) is a Protein Coding gene.
-Diseases associated with ADD3 include inherited congenital spastic tetraplegia and dyscalculia.
-Among its related pathways are Activation of cAMP-Dependent PKA and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+ADD3 (Adducin 3) is a Protein Coding gene.
+Diseases associated with ADD3 include inherited congenital spastic tetraplegia and biliary atresia.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Activation of cAMP-Dependent PKA.
 GO annotations related to this gene include actin binding and calmodulin binding.
 An important paralog of this gene is ADD2.

 UniProtKB/Swiss-Prot for ADD3 Gene